Tanzania inaugurates huge dam project in World Heritage Site

-DODOMA, Tanzania — Tanzania’s president has inaugurated a huge hydroelectric dam project in the country’s largest wildlife reserve and UNESCO World Heritage Site, calling it the start of economic liberation.
+DODOMA, Tanzania — Tanzania’s president on Friday inaugurated a huge hydroelectric dam project in the country’s largest wildlife reserve and UNESCO World Heritage Site, calling it the start of “economic liberation.”

-President John Magufuli told Friday’s gathering that the reserve has been considered a potential energy source for decades in the East African nation where electricity prices remain high.
+President John Magufuli told the gathering that the reserve has been considered a potential energy source for decades in the East African nation where electricity prices remain high.

-He also announced a plan to turn a large part of Selous into a wildlife park named after Tanzania’s first president, Julius Nyerere.
+“Beginning today, this will indicate that Tanzania is an independent country ... and not a poor country,” Magufuli said, expressing hope that the project will boost industrial development.
+“It’s time to benefit from our national resources.”

 Tanzania’s energy minister says the 2,115-megawatt dam’s construction is now at 15% and will take another three years to complete.